 Emily Meg Weinstein was born in New York, New York.
 She spent her childhood in Queens and her adolescence in Long Island.
 After receiving a B.A. in 2001 from Brown University in Providence, Rhode Island, she lived the aughties in Brooklyn.
 In 2010, she went West to Berkeley, California, where she now lives, writes, teaches, and climbs.
 She lives on a houseboat in the San Francisco Bay, and roams in her second home, the Free Ford Freestar.
 Her debut memoir, Turn to Stone, is forthcoming from Simon Element (an imprint of Simon & Schuster) in 2025.

 In 2010 she was a Researcher-In-Residence in Freetown Christiania, in Copenhagen, Denmark.
 In 2012 she received the Rona Jaffe Foundation Scholarship in nonfiction to attend the Bread Loaf Writers’ Conference in Vermont.
-From 2010 to 2013 she was an Affiliate Artist at the Headlands Center for the Arts in Sausalito, California, and in January 2016 was in residency at Caldera Arts, This Will Take Time, and Pine Meadow Ranch.
+From 2011 to 2013 she was an Affiliate Artist at the Headlands Center for the Arts in Sausalito, California, and in January 2016, she awarded a residency at Caldera Arts, This Will Take Time, and Pine Meadow Ranch.